Top 10 Scheduling Software for Social Media Marketing

 HootSuite is a social media management tool that allows users to schedule and post updates to Facebook, Twitter, LinkedIn, Instagram, WordPress, and other platforms from a dashboard with tabs organizing all the social profiles you connect.
 Users can implement and analyze marketing campaigns across all social profiles without signing in to each social network individually.
 With premium accounts, users get advanced social analytics, audience engagement, team collaboration, and security features.

-Lots of social networks supported.
+Pros and cons: Lots of social networks supported.
 Low Cost.
 Manage Accounts Multiple Streams.
 Auto Schedule Posting.
 Lots of apps you can install.
 You can easily make analytics reports for you social media properties.

 There are some bugs when you auto schedule your post which does take some additional time.
 For instance, you can’t add images to all the social networks you want to use.
 Meaning that you will have to add them in once your .cvs file manually is uploaded.